 Master's in Finance Courses

-The department has an extensive offering of courses in the finance tracks.
+The department has an extensive offering of courses.
 Required courses for Master's in Finance students are offered Fall and Spring semesters.
-Select elective courses are offered during Fall and Spring.
+Select elective courses are offered during Fall, Spring, and Summer (online only).
 A description of normal course offerings of classes is provided below.
-All courses are three units and grading is "regular grades", with the exception of the FIN 909 Master's Project, which is 6 units.
-Course offerings are subject to change.
+All courses are three units and grading is "regular grades".

 Financial theory applied to capital structure; investment decisions; corporate valuation; and corporate financial policies.
 (Fall - Required for Corporate Track, Elective for Investment Track)